Rari-Capital/rari-stable-pool-contracts/API.md

 Deposits funds to RariFund in exchange for RFT.

 You may only deposit currencies accepted by the fund (see `RariFundManager.isCurrencyAccepted(string currencyCode)`).
-However, exchanges are integrated into the web client via 0x Instant.
+However, `RariFundProxy.exchangeAndDeposit` exchanges your funds via 0x and deposits them in one transaction.

 Please note that you must approve RariFundManager to transfer at least `amount`.